CharvitZalavadiya/NodeJS/README.md

 **Types of Callbacks :**
   *Synchronous callbacks*
-        - A callback which is executed immediately is called a synchronous callback *Asynchronous callbacks*
+        -- A callback which is executed immediately is called a synchronous callback\
+  *Asynchronous callbacks*
-        - A callback that is often used to continue or resume code execution after an asynchronous operation has completed
+        -- A callback that is often used to continue or resume code execution after an asynchronous operation has completed\
-        - Callbacks are used to delay the execution of a function until a particular time or event has occurred
+        -- Callbacks are used to delay the execution of a function until a particular time or event has occurred\
-        - In Node.js have an asynchronous nature to prevent blocking of execution
+        -- In Node.js have an asynchronous nature to prevent blocking of execution\
-        - Ex: reading data from a file, fetching data from a database or network request
+        -- Ex: reading data from a file, fetching data from a database or network request\

 # 21 : Events Module